13. How to resolve the problem of being afraid of enduring suffering and taking on responsibility in one’s duty

 After accepting God’s commission, Noah began planning how to create the ark that God had entrusted to him.
 He sought out various materials, and the people and tools necessary for building the ark.
 Naturally, this involved a lot of things; it wasn’t as easy and simple as suggested by the text.
 In that pre-industrial age, an age in which everything was done by hand, by means of physical labor, it isn’t difficult to imagine how hard it was to build such an ark, such a colossus, to complete the task of building an ark as entrusted by God.
 Of course, how Noah planned, prepared, designed, and found various things like materials and tools were not simple matters, and Noah may never have seen such a massive boat.
 After accepting this commission, reading between the lines of God’s words, and judging from everything God had said, Noah knew that this was no simple matter, no easy task.
 This was no simple or easy task—what were the implications of this?
 For one thing, it meant that, after accepting this commission, Noah would have a heavy burden on his shoulders.
 What’s more, judging by how God personally summoned Noah and personally instructed him how to build the ark, this was no ordinary thing, it was no small matter.
 Judging by the details of everything God said, this was not something that any ordinary person could bear.
 The fact that God summoned Noah and commissioned him to build an ark shows the importance that Noah held in God’s heart.
 When it came to this matter, Noah was of course able to understand some of God’s intentions—and having done so, Noah realized the kind of life he would face in the years to come, and was aware of some of the difficulties he was going to encounter.
 Although Noah realized and understood the great difficulty of what God had entrusted to him, and how great the ordeals he faced would be, he had no intention of refusing, but was instead profoundly grateful to Jehovah God.
 Why was Noah grateful?
 Because God had unexpectedly entrusted something so significant to him, and had personally told and explained every detail to him.
 Even more importantly, God had also told Noah the whole story, from beginning to end, of why the ark was to be built.
 This was a matter of God’s own management plan, it was God’s own business, but God had told him about this matter, so Noah sensed its importance.
 In sum, judging by these various signs, judging by the tone of God’s speech, and the various aspects of what God imparted to Noah, Noah could sense the importance of the task of building the ark which God had entrusted to him, he could appreciate this in his heart, and dared not treat it lightly, nor did he dare to overlook any detail.
 Therefore, once God had finished giving His instructions, Noah formulated his plan, and he got to work making all the arrangements for building the ark, looking for manpower, preparing all kinds of materials, and, in accordance with God’s words, gradually gathering the various kinds of living creatures to the ark.

 The entire process of building the ark was filled with difficulty.
 For the moment, let’s put aside how Noah got through the whipping winds, scorching sun, and lashing rain, the searing heat and bitter cold, and the four turning seasons, year after year.
 Let us first speak of what a colossal undertaking building the ark was, and of his preparation of the various materials, and the myriad difficulties he faced in the course of building the ark.
 What did these difficulties include?
 Contrary to people’s perceptions, some physical tasks didn’t always go right the first time, and Noah had to go through many failures.
 After finishing something, if it looked wrong, he’d take it apart, and after he’d finished taking it apart, he’d have to prepare materials, and do it all over again.
 It wasn’t like the modern era, where everyone does everything by electronic equipment, and once it has been set up the work is carried out according to a set program.
 When such work is carried out today, it is mechanized, and once you turn a machine on, it can get the work done.
 But Noah was living in an age of primitive society, and all work was done by hand and you had to do all work with your own two hands, using your eyes and minds, and your own diligence and strength.
 Of course, most of all, people needed to rely on God; they needed to seek God everywhere and at all times.
 In the process of encountering all manner of difficulties, and in the days and nights spent building the ark, Noah had to face not only the various situations that occurred while completing this colossal undertaking, but also the various environments around him, as well as the ridicule, slander, and verbal abuse of others.
 Though we did not personally experience those scenes when they took place, isn’t it possible to imagine some of the various difficulties that Noah was confronted with and experienced, and the various challenges he faced?
 In the course of building the ark, the first thing Noah had to face was his family’s lack of understanding, their nagging, complaints, and even vilification.
-Second was his being slandered, ridiculed, and judged by those around him—his relatives, his friends, and every kind of other person.
-But Noah only had one attitude, which was to obey God’s words, implement them to the very end, and never waver from this.
+Second was his being slandered, ridiculed, and judged by those around him—his relatives, his friends, and other people of all kinds.
+But Noah only had one attitude, which was to obey God’s words, carry them out to the very end, and never waver from this.
 What had Noah determined?
-“As long as I am alive, as long as I can still move, I will not abandon God’s commission.”
-This was his motivation as he carried out the great enterprise of building the ark, as well as his attitude when presented with God’s commands, and after hearing God’s words.
+“As long as I am alive, as long as I can still move, I cannot abandon God’s commission.”
+This was his motivation for carrying out the great enterprise of building the ark, as well as his attitude when presented with God’s commands, and after hearing God’s words.
 Faced with all manner of troubles, difficult situations, and challenges, Noah did not shrink back.
-When some of his more difficult engineering tasks frequently failed and underwent damage, even though Noah felt upset and anxious in his heart, when he thought of God’s words, when he remembered every word that God commanded of him, and God’s elevation of him, then he often felt extremely motivated: “I cannot give up, I cannot discard what God commanded and entrusted me to do; this is God’s commission, and since I accepted it, since I heard the words spoken by God and the voice of God, and since I accepted this from God, then I should submit absolutely, which is what ought to be attained by a human being.”
+Even when some of his more difficult engineering tasks frequently failed and things got damaged, although Noah felt upset and anxious in his heart, when he thought about God’s words, when he thought about every word that God commanded of him, and God’s exaltation of him, he often felt extremely motivated: “I cannot give up, I cannot discard what God commanded and entrusted me to do; this is God’s commission, and since I accepted it, since I heard the words spoken by God and the voice of God, and since I accepted this from God, then I should submit absolutely, which is what ought to be attained by a human being.”
 So, no matter what kind of difficulties he faced, no matter what kind of mockery or slander he encountered, no matter how exhausted his body became, how tired, he did not forsake what had been entrusted to him by God, and constantly kept in mind every single word of what God had said and commanded.
 No matter how his environments changed, no matter how great the difficulty he faced, he trusted that none of this would go on forever, that God’s words alone would never pass away, and only that which God commanded to be done would surely be accomplished.
 Noah had in him true faith in God, and the submission that he ought to have, and he continued to build the ark that God had asked him to build.
 Day by day, year by year, Noah grew older, but his faith did not diminish, and there was no change in his attitude and determination to complete God’s commission.
 Though there were times when his body felt tired and exhausted, and he fell ill, and in his heart he was weak, his determination and perseverance toward completing God’s commission and submitting to God’s words did not lessen.
-During the years that Noah built the ark, Noah was practicing listening to and submitting to the words God had said, and he was also practicing an important truth of a created being and ordinary person needing to complete God’s commission.
+During the years that Noah built the ark, Noah was practicing listening to and submitting to the words God had said, and he was also practicing the important truth that a created being and ordinary person ought to complete God’s commission.
 To all appearances, the entire process was actually only one thing: building the ark, carrying out what God had told him to do well and to completion.
 But what was required to do this thing well, and to complete it successfully?
 It did not require people’s zeal, or their slogans, much less some oaths made on a passing whim, nor people’s so-called admiration for the Creator.
 It did not require these things.
 In the face of Noah’s construction of the ark, people’s so-called admiration, their oaths, their zeal, and their belief in God in their spiritual world, these are all of no use whatsoever; in the face of Noah’s true faith and true submission to God, people seem so poor, pitiful, and the few doctrines they understand seem so hollow, pale, feeble and weak—not to mention shameful, despicable and sordid.

 —The Word, Vol. 4.
 Exposing Antichrists.
 Excursus Three: How Noah and Abraham Obeyed God’s Words and Submitted to Him (Part Two)